 The crisis in housing options for seniors is upon us.
 From the homeless seniors in Los Angeles living in the parking lots of senior centers, to seniors spending as much as 80 percent of their income on a roof over their heads, millions of seniors are struggling.
 Currently, according to the Harvard Joint Center on Housing there are 48 million Americans over the age of 65 and almost 10 million of them are cost-burdened, that is, spending more that 30% of income on housing.
 Both figures are expected to grow in the coming years.
 The number of people who are aging and will be old far outstrips the options for the safe, accessible, and affordable housing that is needed.

 Professionals in the aging field have been worried about this for a while.
 (See “Housing America’s Older Adults.”)
 Ask anyone who has spent time researching their options.
+We propose that shared housing provides many benefits for seniors.

 Sally’s Housing Options